vindarel/lisp-journey/content/pythonVSlisp.md

 non-UX-optimal termux or a terminal inside emacs), go back to your editor.
-Type commands without completion, type the whole path to a single unit test (`pytest path/to/test.py::foo`), or configure your editor (and don't miss good plugins, like I realized while asking for feedback on the article).
+Type commands without completion, type the whole path to a single unit test (`pytest path/to/test.py::foo`), or configure your editor and find a good plugin that is compatible with your test runner (I can't use the excellent nose-mode :( ).

-*Common Lisp*: the default workflow is to do everything interactively into the REPL (notably if you like Emacs), but some people still use a write-compile-run approach.
+*Common Lisp*: the default workflow is to do everything interactively into the REPL, but some people still use a write-compile-run approach.
 Consequently there is built-in completion for everything.
 We don't have to use the shell (except from once in a while to run global tests or build the system) and that's a good